luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 ### 2. Parameter class of the default encryption scheme : **<font color='red'>ParametersLiteralDefault</font>**

-**Description** ParametersLiteralDefault is a class for initializing encryption parameters.It is a derived class of ParametersLiteral.
+**Description**: ParametersLiteralDefault is a class for initializing encryption parameters.It is a derived class of ParametersLiteral.

 **Functions**:
 ```cpp